How to Start Writing a Story

 Hemingway!
 But Hemingway was a genius!
 He won the Nobel Prize for Literature for goodness’ sake!

-True, but even he used to find it difficult to get started on a story.
+True, but even he used to find it difficult to start writing a story.

 What chance have we got, when Hemingway struggled?
 Well, some, because we can learn from the master.